HwnagYujeong0808/HwnagYujeong0808/README.md

 - 2022 Construction of a reinforcement learning baseline called 'Sim-baseline' in Applied Probability Lab

 - 2022 a Start-Up Club Project PINGPONG AI
-    - Completion of online start-up education
-    - Makerspace Manufacturing Start-up Training Completed
-    - Attracting Investment in "SIGIJUCJUL" start-up competitions

 - Mini BEAR Engineering Research Program

 - LIKELION 8TH
-    - Develop a PDFLO service that allows people to buy and sell word files by changing them to PDFs through our web platform

 - Completion of the National Finance Master Course for the Young

 - University Student Online Education Donation Program